-When enabled through the interrupt control register, the INTERRUPT INPUT feeds an external interrupt signal through to any of the PC expansion bus interrupt levels.
-The external interrupt pulse may be as short as 100ns, as it triggers a monostable in the PDMA-16 which generates a longer pulse (about 300 microseconds) adequate for correct interrupt service operation.
-Interrupts commence on negative or positive edges of the external signal, the slope being selected through the interrupt control register.
-It is also possible to select the timer output or the DMA controller terminal count pulse as interrupt sources through software control via the interrupt control register.
+When enabled through the Interrupt Control Register, the INTERRUPT INPUT can feed an external interrupt signal to any of the PC/AT expansion bus interrupt levels.
+The external interrupt pulse may be as short as 100nS as it triggers a monostable in the PDMA-32 which sets a latch to insure correct interrupt service operation.
+The latch should be cleared during execution of the interrupt handler by reading the Interrupt Status Register at I/O address BASE +0Ah.
+Interrupts can be generated on negative or positive edges of the external signal, the slope being selected through the Interrupt Control Register.
+It is also possible to select the Timer output or the DMA controller terminal count pulse as interrupt sources through software control via the Interrupt Control Register.

-The auxiliary outputs (AUX1 - AUX3) provide three extra output bits that are user programmable and may be useful in selecting and controlling external devices.
-Since these bits are part of the DMA and interrupt control registers, it is necessary to first read these registers and OR the auxiliary data in, so that none of the other register bits are affected.
-The PDMA.BIN driver does this operation automatically.
+The auxiliary outputs (AUX1-3) provide three extra output bits that are user-programmable and may be useful in selecting and controlling external devices.
+Since these bits are part of the DMA and Interrupt Control Registers, it is necessary to first read these registers and OR the auxiliary data in, so that none of the other register bits are affected.
+The PDMA32.BIN driver does this operation automatically.

-Power from the PC's +5 V supply is available from the PDMA-16 connector.
-This power can support external buffering logic, small peripheral devices, and DC/DC converters as well as provide a connection point for pull-up and terminator resistors (if used).
-When using the internal computer power, be careful not to apply external power sources such as line voltage to the connections as this could cause very considerable damage to your computer.
-Although the +5 V supply is a convenient feature, it should be used with caution.
+Power from the computer +5V supply is available from the PDMA-32 connector.
+This can be used to power external buffering logic, small peripheral devices, and DC/DC converters as well as providing a connection point for pull-up and terminator resistors, if used.
+When using the internal computer power, be careful not to apply external power sources such as line voltage to the connections as this could damage to your computer.
+Although the +5V supply is a convenient feature, it should be used with caution.
 Use an external power supply if there is any possibility of abuse.
-The +5 V supply is well protected against short circuits which will result in a shut down of the whole computer.
-To restore power, switch off the computer, remove the short circuit and switch the computer back on again.
-The amount of power available depends on the other peripheral devices in the computer, but in any case it is recommended that you limit current drawn to less than 2 amps to avoid copper trace and connector limitations on the PDMA-16.
+The +5V supply is well protected against short circuits that will result in a shut down of the whole computer.
+To restore power, switch off the computer, remove the short circuit, and switch the computer back on again.
+The amount of power available is dependent on the other peripheral devices in the computer, but in any case it is recommended that you limit current drawn to less than 2A due to copper trace and connector limitations on the PDMA-32.